simonmichael/hledger/CONTRIBUTING.md

 ## Commit messages

-Starting with the 1.23 release cycle, I'm proposing some new conventions for commit messages (WIP, will evolve as needed), aiming to
+Since the 1.23 release cycle, we try to follow certain conventions for commit messages, to

 - encourage considered, focussed, well documented changes
 - reduce the cost of code review, maintaining changelogs and release notes, and releasing